cdl-geneseo/geneseo-dictionary/F/Freshmeat.md

 # Freshmeat

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Freshmeat

 Created by  Unknown User (crk4), last modified by  Mia Gennaro on May 03, 2023

 n.1.
 New students at a college/university seeking sexual relations with someone/anyone.
 Also references upperclassmen at the college/university looking for new members of the student population to have sexual relations with.
 K. Andryshak, 2012Historically (within Geneseo Dictionary project):Noun To upper-classmen males, reporter having heard item on other campuses as well; &quot;Let's go to that open party and check out the ''Freshmeat''.&quot; Said to have originated earlier than Spring 1994 (possibly 91) but no evidence.Dictionary of Geneseo English, Spring 1994 - KocherOur finding has shown that 61% of student knew this word, yet only 0% of students had first heard it on the Geneseo campus.
 Therefore, although restricted to a school setting, by no means is this word only Geneseo slang.(Klein, E-H, 2008)(noun) - 1. usually used to describe a group of incoming freshman who seem too comfortable in a new environment; this term is often used by older classes in order to talk down on/humble the newest members of a school, Ex. &quot;Get out of my seat freshmeat, I was sitting there. &quot; 2. (noun) can be used specifically by older boys in a school to talk about new girls; checkout new people that are at school in order to see who they want “Let’s stay at the party for a minute to check out the fresh meat.”
 (Gennaro, A-F, 2023)